Bounded-Confidence Models of Opinion Dynamics with Adaptive Confidence Bounds: Conclusions and discussion

 \subsection{Summary and discussion of our results}

-We developed two bounded-confidence models (BCMs) --- a synchronous one that is based on the Hegselmann--Krause (HK) model and an asynchronous one that is based on the Deffuant--Weisbuch (DW) model --- with adaptive confidence bounds.
-The confidence bounds in our adaptive-confidence BCMs are distinct for each dyad (i.e., pair of adjacent nodes) of a network and change when the nodes interact with each other.
-One can interpret the changes in confidence bounds as changes in receptiveness between agents after they interact.
-We demonstrated that incorporating time-dependent, adaptive confidence bounds in BCMs yields a variety of interesting behaviors, such as adjacent nodes that converge to the same limiting opinion but are eventually unreceptive to each other.
+We developed two bounded-confidence models (BCMs) --- a synchronously-updating one that generalizes the Hegselmann--Krause (HK) model and an asynchronously-updating one that generalizes the Deffuant--Weisbuch (DW) model --- with adaptive confidence bounds.
+The confidence bounds in our adaptive-confidence BCMs are distinct for each dyad (i.e., pair of adjacent nodes) of a network and change when nodes interact with each other.
+One can interpret the changes in confidence bounds as changes in receptiveness between nodes.
+We demonstrated that incorporating time-dependent, adaptive confidence bounds in {our} BCMs yields a variety of interesting behaviors, such as adjacent nodes that converge to the same limit opinion but are eventually unreceptive to each other.

-For both our adaptive-confidence HK model and our adaptive-confidence DW model, we proved convergence properties for both the dyadic confidence bounds and the limiting behaviors for effective graphs, which track which nodes in a network are able to influence each other.
-We demonstrated computationally that our BCMs have fewer major opinion clusters and take longer to converge than the associated baseline BCMs.
+For both our adaptive-confidence HK model and our adaptive-confidence DW model, we proved convergence properties for the dyadic confidence bounds and the limiting behaviors of effective graphs, which track which nodes of a network are able to influence each other.
+We demonstrated using numerical simulations that our BCMs have fewer major opinion clusters and take longer to converge than the associated baseline BCMs.
 See \cref{tab:HK_trends} for a summary of the trends in our adaptive-confidence HK model, and see \cref{tab:DW_trends} for a summary of the trends in our adaptive-confidence DW model.

-We also demonstrated that the final opinion clusters (i.e., the connected components of the final effective graph) in our BCMs can have a richer structure than those in the baseline BCMs.
-Unlike in the baseline BCMs, our adaptive-confidence BCMs can have adjacent nodes that converge to the same opinion but are unable to influence each other.
-Specifically, we demonstrated computationally for our adaptive-confidence BCMs that when the confidence-decrease parameter $\delta < 1$, there are dyads from the original graph that are in the same final opinion cluster but do not have an edge between them in the final effective graph.